DesktopECHO/kWSL/README.md

 - Installed image consumes approximately 3 GB of disk space.
 - Apt-fast was added to improve download speed and reliability.
 - KDE uses the Breeze-Dark theme and Windows fonts (Segoe UI / Consolas)
-- Copy/Paste of text and images work reliably between Windows and Linux
 - This is a basic installation of KDE to save bandwidth.
 If you want the **complete** KDE Desktop environment (+3GB Disk) run ```sudo pkcon -y install neon-all```

 ![image](https://user-images.githubusercontent.com/33142753/100148485-33cb2480-2e73-11eb-932b-54e34b445575.png)